vigoo/vigoo.github.io/content/posts/2026-03-29-golem-coding-agent.md

 #### Agents.md / skill support

 Supporting `AGENTS.md` and skill files is also straightforward.
-We can include the contents of all discovered agents files in the system prompt, and we can add new **tools** for skill discovery and loading.
+We can include the contents of all discovered agent files in the system prompt, and we can add new **tools** for skill discovery and loading.

 #### Execution rules per repository